FrankensteinVariorum/fv-collation/docs/index.md

 * [Pitt-Greensburg classroom edition of the 1818 text](https://ebeshero.github.io/Pittsburgh_Frankenstein/Frankenstein_1818_classEd.html) (a copy of the same) for use in annotation assignments.

 ### Coming soon:
-* The Thomas text (an edition representing Mary Shelley's edits handwritten on and 1818 edition of the novel).
+* The Thomas text (an edition representing Mary Shelley's edits handwritten on an 1818 edition of the novel).
 * Collated editions of the 1816 draft notebooks (based on Shelley-Godwin Archive documents), 1818, Thomas text, 1823, and 1831 versions.